kjhuang-94/personal-website/README.md

 My analytical skillset includes:

-* Data analysis:  Excel, SQL, Python
+* Data analysis:  Excel(Vlookup,Pivot Table), SQL, Python
 * Visualization: Python, Tableau
 * Databases: MySQL
-* A/B Testing

 ### About This Site
 This site works as a gallery of my data projects as well as my own thoughts on data analysis.